Nakamichi: Decline of Nakamichi

 Nakamichi's reputation for being the pioneer of audio cassettes no longer carried weight in the era of CDs.
 The lack of innovative digital technology meant Nakamichi was unable to successfully brand itself in the digital age.
 Further adding to its demise was a shrinking distribution channel as high-end audio boutiques were forced to close as they could not compete in a rapidly changing environment where shoppers gravitated towards electronic superstores.
-Ultimately, electronic consumers, who once were able to apply a significant portion of their outlay on audio-only components, needed to allocate more of their budget towards acquiring new video gear such as laser disc players, flat panel displays, DVD players, etc. In addition, a recession in the early 1990s caused many consumers to settle for mainstream electronics brands.
+Ultimately, electronics consumers, who once were able to apply a significant portion of their outlay on audio-only components, needed to allocate more of their budget towards acquiring new video gear such as laser disc players, flat panel displays, DVD players, etc. In addition, a recession in the early 1990s caused many consumers to settle for mainstream electronics brands.

 Toyota also stopped using Nakamichi systems in Lexus vehicles at this time, instead choosing Mark Levinson when Toyota made a deal with Harman International to provide premium audio systems in its vehicles in 2000.
 Bob Carter, General Manager for Lexus, also cited a lack of "resonance" with intended consumers as reasons for the switch.

 By the end of 1990s, Nakamichi failed to transition properly.
 In 1998, it was acquired by Grande Holdings, a Chinese company based in Hong Kong.
 Grande Holdings included electronics companies Akai and Sansui.
 Niro Nakamichi left in 1998 to set up Mechanical Research Corporation.